Cleaning your laptop

 Keyboards & touchpads being built in to the computer allows for liquids and food to also run down into the workings of the computer and create damage.

 There are a few other things we can do to keep our laptop clean.
 So in this article we are going to explain what you can do to make sure your laptop is clean and dust free.

 What to concentrate on?

-Some of the things we can concentrate on that will improve the lifespan of your laptop is to make sure there isn’t a buildup of dust in the vents and that you wipe off any liquids or food that you drop on the laptop.
+Some of the things we can concentrate on that will keep our laptop clean and running well is to make sure there isn’t a buildup of dust in the vents and that you wipe off any liquids or food that you drop on the laptop.

 The reason for cleaning the dust out of your laptops vents is to allow air to flow through the laptop and cool down the components that get hot during use.
 Laptops can get incredibly hot and in some cases cause melting and damage to internal computer parts.

 Also the thermal paste can dry up under the processor and cause the processor to overheat and permanently damage it. (re-apply thermal paste may help with these types of issues, you will need to get someone experienced to get this done for you.)